aai-institute/ProtoTree/README.md

 1. Install requirements from `requirements-dev.txt`.
 2. You can run tests with the command `pytest`.
 3. You can lint the code with `black src` and `black tests`.
+4. You can check types with `MYPYPATH=src mypy src --explicit-package-bases`.
+Note that on the first run it will be helpful to